Contracting Ends in the UK

 Contract Rates Will Plunge

 This is a nightmare scenario.
-That’s not only for the UK’s almost 5m contractors, but for the client companies and/or the agency as well.
+That’s not only for the UK’s almost 5m self employed, but for the client companies and/or the agency as well.

 The payrolls of the client companies aren’t set up to deal with contractors who would receive no benefits like sick pay, maternity pay or pensions.